cjplatten/ce-load-balancing-node-api-take-2-2/README.md

 Whilst the app is running on your terminal, open up the AWS console in the browser and navigate to the EC2 section.

-Click on your EC2 instance to the the **Instance summary**
+Click on your EC2 instance and you should see the **Instance summary**

-You should see a section called **Public IPv4 DNS** and it will have a value similar (but not exactly) to the following:
+Within the instance summary, you should see a section called **Public IPv4 DNS** and it will have a value similar (but not exactly) to the following:

 ```
 ec2-18-170-107-81.eu-west-2.compute.amazonaws.com